CoffeeIsLife87/Batch-steam-shortcut-creator/ReadMe.md

 Now supports linux as well as Proton(partially)

-I am pretty sure linux compatibility is done, however I have only tested it on stock ubuntu 20.04 LTS so there may be issues
+I am pretty sure linux compatibility is done, however I have only tested it on stock ubuntu 20.04 LTS and fedora 32 so there may be issues

 The Re-Write is complete